Do you want to be an action hero or chocolate boy?

-When you have a brother in the industry who is a competition to all actors, naturally you can’t avoid it.
-He is always in front of you, setting new benchmarks and keeps growing further and further.
+When you have a brother in the industry who is a competition to anybody, naturally you can’t avoid it.
+He is always in front of you, showing that you can be surpassing your targets, you can set your own benchmarks and keep growing further and further.
 Naturally he is an inspiration; I can never call him a competition.
 He’s an inspiration, I learn a lot from him.
 Competitor is not the right word.

 Response from Telugu audiences